Address and/or Change of Name for the Injured Worker

 i.
 File a written request using the C-77 or

 2. Requests Made In-Person

 IW’s identity by requiring the IW to provide two forms of identification (e.g.,

-driver’s license, picture ID card, BWC identification
+driver’s license, picture ID card, BWC identification card, social security

-Field staff is not required to investigate identity when requests are made via the Internet or
+not required to investigate identity when requests are made via the Internet or

 B. Field staff shall process the request